Photo courtesy of National Geographic Museum

-Headquartered in Washington D.C., National Geographic has been funding research and exploration since 1888.
-Visit their museum, which brings the pages of its iconic magazine (and posts from its impressive Instagram feed) to life in exciting and educational exhibits.
-A permanent installation across the courtyard showcases the history of the yellow border through a multimedia experience including video from the top of Mt.
-Everest, artifacts recovered from a shipwreck by Jacques-Yves Cousteau, and an illuminated, ceiling-high display of its noteworthy magazine covers.
-For an even more immersive experience, check their calendar for a variety of events including monthly “Nat Geo Nights” happy hours and National Geographic Live! talks from today’s most prominent explorers.
+Headquartered in Washington, D.C., National Geographic has been funding research and exploration since 1888.
+Visit its museum, which brings the pages of the iconic magazine (and posts from its impressive Instagram feed) to life in exciting and educational exhibits.
+A permanent installation across the courtyard showcases the history of the yellow border through a multimedia experience, including video from the top of Mount Everest, artifacts recovered from a shipwreck by Jacques-Yves Cousteau, and an illuminated, ceiling-high display of its noteworthy magazine covers.
+For an even more immersive experience, check its calendar for a variety of events such as monthly “Nat Geo Nights” happy hours and National Geographic Live! talks from today’s most prominent explorers.

 By Susan Mason, AFAR Local Expert

 A Walk Through National Geographic's Past & Present